arkovia/acts/arkovia-constitution-act.md

 The Genesis Council reserve the right to undo, or modify changes by the Council Voting Protocol.

+### Segment 6: Trial Gens
+A Trial Gen is a Gen in the process of becoming a full Gen. Each Gen receives the right to elect one Trial Gen. Trial Gens may participate in Council Votes however, their vote is only worth half of a Gen vote

 #### Article 2: Term Length
 The term length of each Prime Gen is 4 years.